 In our Anglican tradition, we make a public and corporate confession of sin at almost every Holy Eucharist.
 Sometimes, however, people desire a more personal, private confession to a priest.
 Please contact the Rector to schedule a time to share this private sacrament — a time which, when specifically invoked and agreed upon, remains by law and custom entirely confidential, without exception.

-Occupying a new home can be a joyous occasion! the Church of the Apostles clergy remain available to bless a new house, or at times a home troubled by discord or disturbance.
+Occupying a new home can be a joyous occasion! the Church of the Apostles clergy remains available to bless a new house or at times a home troubled by discord or disturbance.

 Thanksgiving for the Birth of a Child